‘UK benefited least from our greatest achievement,’

 So, how did the UK actually do out of the EU’s Single Market, according to the EU itself?

-Brexit Facts4EU.Org has reviewed the last official EU ‘Single Market Scoreboard 2020’ before the United Kingdom finally left on 31 December 2020.
+Brexit Facts4EU.Org reviewed the last official EU ‘Single Market Scoreboard 2020’ before the United Kingdom finally left on 31 December 2020.
 Here is the EU’s verdict.

 “The UK has the lowest trade integration in the Single Market for goods and the third lowest trade integration for services.”